Psilocybin-assisted therapy in Colorado, carefully prepared and supported.

 A complete one-on-one psilocybin therapy program, start to finish.

-- 1–2 preparation sessions
+- 1–3 preparation sessions

-- Full-day guided healing session
+- Full-day supported session

 - 1–2 integration sessions

-- Regulated, lab-tested natural medicine included ($200–$250 value)
+- Regulated, lab-tested natural medicine included

 - Licensed facilitator present throughout

-- 1 individual preparation session
+- 1 individual preparation session each

 - 1 joint preparation session

-- Full-day guided healing session for both partners
+- Full-day supported session for both partners

 - 1 joint integration session